The Best Museums in Mexico City

-Mexico City is second only to Paris when it comes to its number of museums, many of which are free.
-Check out the world-class exhibits at our below favorites.
+Mexico City is second only to Paris when it comes to its number of museums, and many museums offer free admission.
+Check out the world-class exhibits—for fine art, historic artifacts, archaeology, artists' houses, and more—at some of our favorite CDMX cultural institutions.

 Londres 247, Del Carmen, Coyoacán, 04100 Ciudad de México, CDMX, Mexico